Unhall0w3d/UnHall0w3d.github.io/_posts/2019-06-22-pulling-device-defaults-like-a-pro.md

   - Cisco
   - SQL
 tags:
-  - Cisco Callmanager
+  - Cisco Unified Communications Manager
   - Cisco
-  - Cisco UC
-  - Call Manager
   - Database
   - Unified Communications
-  - Informix
-  - SQL
 ---

 ## What Is Our Mission